-Patients and physicians are advised to be observant for signs and symptoms of bleeding, including petechiae and epistaxis, especially in patients receiving concomitant medicinal products susceptible to induce bleeding (see section 4.8, Haemorrhagic disorders).

-Co- administration of lenalidomide with other myelosuppressive agents should be undertaken with caution.
+patients receiving concomitant medicinal products susceptible to induce bleeding (see section Undesirable effects, Haemorrhagic disorders) Co- administration of lenalidomide with other myelosuppressive agents should be undertaken with caut

-Newly diagnosed multiple myeloma: patients who have undergone ASCT treated with lenalidomide maintenance

-The adverse reactions from CALGB 100104 included events reported post-high dose melphalan and ASCT (HDM/ASCT) as well as events from the maintenance treatment period.
+$\bullet \ \, \underline{\textbf{Newly diagnosed multiple myeloma: patients who have undergone ASCT treated with lenal idomide maintenance and the property of the$ The adverse reactions from CALGB 100104 included events reported post-high dose melphalan and ASCT (HDM/ASCT) as well as events from the maintenance treatment period.
 A second analysis identified events that occurred after the start of maintenance treatment.
-In IFM 2005-02, the adverse reactions were from the maintenance treatment period only.
+In IFM

-Overall, Grade 4 neutropenia was observed at a higher frequency in the lenalidomide maintenance arms compared to the placebo maintenance arms in the 2 studies evaluating lenalidomide maintenance in NDMM patients who have undergone ASCT (32.1% vs 26.7% [16.1% vs 1.8% after the start of maintenance treatment] in CALGB 100104 and 16.4% vs 0.7% in IFM 2005-02, respectively).
-Treatment- emergent AEs of neutropenia leading to lenalidomide discontinuation were reported in 2.2% of patients in CALGB 100104 and 2.4% of patients in IFM 2005-02, respectively.
-Grade 4 febrile neutropenia was reported at similar frequencies in the lenalidomide maintenance arms compared to placebo maintenance arms in both studies (0.4% vs 0.5% [0.4% vs 0.5% after the start of maintenance treatment] in CALGB 100104 and 0.3% vs 0% in IFM 2005-02, respectively).
-Patients should be advised to promptly report febrile episodes, a treatment interruption and/or dose reductions may be required (see section 4.2).
+Overall, Grade 4 neutropenia was observed at a higher frequency in the lenalidomide maintenance arms compared to the placebo maintenance arms in the 2 studies evaluating lenalidomide maintenance in NDMM patients who have undergone ASCT 132.1% vs 26.7% [16.1% vs 1.8% after the start of maintenance treatment] in CALGB 100104 and 16.4% vs 0.7% in IFM 2005-02, respectively).
+Treatment-emergent AEs of

-Grade 3 or 4 thrombocytopenia was observed at a higher frequency in the lenalidomide maintenance arms compared to the placebo maintenance arms in studies evaluating lenalidomide maintenance in NDMM patients who have undergone ASCT (37.5% vs 30.3% [17.9% vs 4.1% after the start of maintenance treatment] in CALGB 100104 and 13.0% vs 2.9% in IFM 2005-02, respectively).
-Patients and physicians are advised to be observant for signs and symptoms of bleeding, including petechiae and epistaxes, especially in patients receiving concomitant medicinal products susceptible to induce bleeding (see section 4.8, Haemorrhagic disorders).
+0% in IFM 2005-02, respectively).
+Patients should be advised to promptly report febrile episodes, a treatment interruption and/or dose reductions may be required (see section Posology and method of administration).
+Grade 3 or 4 thrombocytopenia was observed at a higher frequency in the lenalidomide maintenance arms compared to the placebo maintenance arms in studies evaluating lenalidomide maintenance in NDMM patients who have undergone ASCT (37.5% vs 30.3% 117.9% vs 4.1% after the start of maintenance treatment) in CALGB 100104 and 13.0% vs 2.9% in IFM 2005-02, respectively).
+Patients and physicians are advised to be observant for signs and symptoms of bleeding, including petechiae and epistaxes, especially in patients receiving concomitant medicinal products susceptible to induce bleeding (see section Undesirable effects, Haemorrhagic disorders).